Cubic interaction vertices for fermionic and bosonic arbitrary spin fields: Introduction

 {\bf b}) Spin $s+\half \geq \frac{3}{2}$ field.
-All vertices given in \rf{xxxN1N1f} are candidates for the Yang-Mills interaction of the fermionic spin $s +\half \geq \frac{3}{2}$ field.
-We therefore impose an additional requirement, which allows us to choose one suitable vertex: given value of $s$, we look for the vertex with the minimal value of $k_{max}$.
-It can be seen that such a vertex is given by $k_{max} = s+1$.
-Taking into account that $k_{min}=0$ we obtain from \rf{intvereqmass01f},\rf{xadefmm0f} the Yang-Mills interaction of the massive spin $s+\half \geq \frac{3}{2}$ field \footnote{ A gauge invariant description of the electromagnetic interaction of the massive spin-2 field was obtained in \cite{Klishevich:1997pd}.
-The derivation of the electromagnetic interaction of massive spin $s=2,3$ fields from string theory is given in \cite{Argyres:1989cu,Klishevich:1998sr}.
-In these references, the electromagnetic field is treated as an external (non-dynamical) field.}, \be p_\smp3^-(s+\half,s+\half,1; 0, s ) = F_0^\smthree (Q^\smonetwo)^s \,,\qquad s\geq 1\,.\ee
+All vertices with $k_\min$, $k_\max$ as in \rf{xxxN1N1f} are candidates for the Yang-Mills interaction of the fermionic spin $s +\half \geq \frac{3}{2}$ field.
+We impose an additional requirement, which allows us to choose one suitable vertex: given value of $s$, we look for the vertex with the minimal value of $k_\max$.
+It is easy to see that such a vertex is given by $k_\max = s+1$.
+Plugging $k_\min=0$, $k_\max = s+1$ into \rf{intvereqmass01f},\rf{xadefmm0f}, we get the Yang-Mills interaction of the massive spin $s+\half \geq \frac{3}{2}$ field, \footnote{ A gauge invariant description of the electromagnetic interaction of the massive spin-2 field was obtained in Ref.\cite{Klishevich:1997pd}.
+The derivation of the electromagnetic interaction of massive spin $s=2,3$ fields from string theory is given in Refs.\cite{Argyres:1989cu}.
+In these references, the electromagnetic field is treated as an external (non-dynamical) field.} \be p_\smp3^-(s+\half,s+\half,1; 0, s ) = F_0^\smthree (Q^\smonetwo)^s \,,\qquad s\geq 1\,.\ee

 A few remarks are in order.